alexander-i-yang/KomplexKanban/README.md

    The sin is: (10.4725, -73.4606)
    ```

-   If you don't, quietly weep until Mr. Shockey sees you and gives you and beg him to give you a hundred.
+   If you don't, quietly weep until Mr. Shockey sees you.
+Then, beg him to give you a hundred.